RPCS3/rpcs3/README.md

 4) `cmake CMakeLists.txt && make GitVersion && make` </br>
 5) Run RPCS3 with `./bin/rpcs3` </br>

-If you are on OSX and want to build with brew llvm and qt don't forget to add the following environment variables
+If you are on MacOS and want to build with brew llvm and qt don't forget to add the following environment variables

  * `LLVM_DIR=/usr/local/opt/llvm/` (or wherever llvm was installed).
  * `Qt5_DIR=/usr/local/opt/qt/lib/cmake/Qt5` (or wherever qt was installed).